piusmwilson/writing/cl63li3mj01ud9vnvfji9bwyt.md

 It is necessary to rethinking your test approach, review the test cases regularly and add or update them to find more bugs/defects.

 ## Testing is context dependent.
-There is no one-strategy-fits-all in software testing but rather testing approach depends on the context of the software we develop.
+There is no one-strategy-fits-all in software testing rather testing approach depends on the context of the software we develop.
 We do test the software differently in different contexts.
 Different types of software need to perform different types of testing.

 ## Absence of errors-fallacy.
 It is a common belief in the software engineering space that a low defect rate implies the software product okay and the software project is a success which is an absence-of-errors delusion.